Ruben01077/dealer/README.md

 This is auto dealership website.
-User can finde different types of car.
-Also user can submmit request to make appoitment to test drive.
+User can finde different types of car and can contact for make a appoitment.
+In inventory page will be all cars that available now in dealer inventory and user can finde more information about car by click auto picture from inventory page.
+After that User can know more detail information about car.
+Each user can sign up and login.